A Civil War battery consisted of six cannons with over 100 men. A Confederate battery was a bit smaller usually numbering only four cannons.

 Gunners would typically walk next to the gun as it was being moved, however when the situation called for extremely fast movement the crew would ride on the gun carriage instead of walking.

-Now when the gun was finally in it’s desired firing position the crew would unlimber the gun, the limber would then move to a position directly behind the gun, the caisson would also do the same.
+When the gun was in it’s desired firing position the crew would unlimber the gun, the limber would then move to a position directly behind the gun, the caisson would also do the same.

 What about the rebel batteries?
 Well they were smaller than their Union counterparts, composing only 4 guns and these were more often than not different types of guns and calibers.
 They were not as uniform as the Union batteries.